 Staves are more than one Staff.

-That's easy.
-Now, we'll start filling this staff with notes (letters, sharps, flats, naturals).
+Let's populate this staff with letter notes, whether sharp, flat, or natural.
 Fill from the bottom line, starting with the letter 'E'.
-Notice that there are 4 Spaces in between the Lines; so, 5 Lines, 4 Spaces.
+Notice that there are 4 Spaces between the Lines; so, 5 Lines, 4 Spaces.

-Now, starting with our 'E', begin the alphabet from there, and we can name the lines and spaces going up as:
+Starting with 'E', begin the alphabet from there, and name the lines and spaces going up:

-Nine letters are for the 5 lines and 4 spaces, alphabetically.
+Nine letters fill 5 lines and 4 spaces, alphabetically.

 Staff Lines starting from lowest to highest are EGBDF: